 - Exert authority in those areas for which they are legally and morally accountable.

-Within SPH we are committed to fostering nurses’ professional growth through educational programs, inservices, our Nurses’ Day of Inquiry, speakers such as nationally-respected research and Wound Ostomy Care specialist Janice M. Beitz, PhD, RN, CS, CNOR, CWOCN, CRNP, as well as financial and flexible scheduling to support formal continuing education.
+Within SPH we are committed to promoting nurses’ professional growth through educational programs, inservices, our Nurses’ Day of Inquiry, speakers such as nationally-respected research and Wound Ostomy Care specialist Janice M. Beitz, PhD, RN, CS, CNOR, CWOCN, CRNP, as well as financial and flexible scheduling to support formal continuing education.

 St. Peter’s nurses make visible the principles of Magnet® every day through: